huggingface/lerobot/examples/7_get_started_with_real_robot.md

 </div>

-Then you will continue the procedure and move the leader to these positions:
+And here are the corresponding positions for the leader arm:

 <div style="display:flex; justify-content:center;">
   <div style="width:30%; margin:10px;">